CaoimheMcC/CaoimheMcC/content/portfolio/work5.md

 weight = 0
 +++

-This project shows several different growth algorithms implemented in Houdini.
+The video here demonstrates several different growth algorithms implemented in Houdini.
 Each are done using the VEX programming language. <!--more-->

 The growth algirthms used are Diffusion Limited Aggregation (DLA) and an infection spread effect.